 AVID combines rigor with support that includes the student's individual determination and the support of teachers, other AVID students, their families, and AVID tutors.

 Students must maintain at least a 2.0 or higher GPA throughout the school year as well as maintain good attendance and good citizenship.

 - AVID is not an at risk program.
-It is designed to support students who would otherwise may not have the oppprtunity to attend and graduate from college.
+The class is designed to support students in building their academic skills as they prepare for college.